corda/corda-docs-portal/content/en/docs/corda-enterprise/4.2/node-database-admin.md

 > ```
 >
 > {{< note >}}
-> *Node configuration <database_properties_ref>* contains a complete list of database specific properties.
+> *Node configuration <database_properties_ref>* contains a complete list of database specific properties.{{< /note >}}
 >
-> {{< /note >}}
->
 > * The restricted node database user has no permissions to alter a database schema, so `runMigration` is set to `false`.
->
->
 > * The Corda distribution does not include any JDBC drivers with the exception of the H2 driver.
 > It is the responsibility of the node administrator or a developer to install the appropriate JDBC driver.
 > Corda will search for valid JDBC drivers under the `./drivers` subdirectory of the node base directory.
 > Alternatively the path can be also specified by the `jarDirs` option in [the node configuration](corda-configuration-file.md#corda-configuration-file-jar-dirs-ref).
 > The `jarDirs` property is a list of paths, separated by commas and wrapped in single quotes e.g. `jarDirs = [ '/lib/jdbc/driver' ]`.
->
->
 > * Corda uses [Hikari Pool](https://github.com/brettwooldridge/HikariCP) for creating connection pools.
->                             To configure a connection pool, the following custom properties can be set in the `dataSourceProperties` section, e.g.:
+> To configure a connection pool, the following custom properties can be set in the `dataSourceProperties` section, e.g.:```groovy
->
-> ```groovy
 > dataSourceProperties = {
 >    ...
 >    maximumPoolSize = 10